Shining X-rays on asymptotically safe quantum gravity: Data analysis

-In~\cite{Zhang:2019ldz}, the {\em Suzaku} observation was also analyzed with different versions of \textsc{relxill\_nk} and different deformation parameters.
+In~\cite{Zhang:2019ldz}, the {\em Suzaku} observation was also analyzed with different versions of \textsc{relxill\_nk} and different {non-Kerr deviation} parameters.
 A qualitative picture emerged thus: the base \textsc{relxill\_nk} model provides a good fit to the observation, the emissivity profile follows the broken power law, shown in Eq.~\ref{eq:emis}.
 The emissivity index in the inner parts of the disk is quite large and in the outer parts it is quite small (Such an emissivity profile could be a result of a ring-like corona above the accretion disk~\cite{Miniutti:2003yd,Wilkins:2011kt}), the BH spin is very high ($\sim 0.99$), and the inclination is $\sim 60-70$ degrees.
-Different deformation parameters have been tested with this observation~\cite{Zhu:2020cfn,Zhang:2019ldz}.
+Different {non-Kerr deviation} parameters have been tested with this observation~\cite{Zhu:2020cfn,Zhang:2019ldz}.
 In all cases, the Kerr limit was covered with high confidence, making the BH consistent with a Kerr BH.
-Recently, this observation was also analyzed with a thick-disk version of \textsc{relxill\_nk}~\cite{Abdikamalov:2020oci} (typical models assume an infinitesimally thin disk, this assumption was relaxed in this study).
-The thick disk \textsc{relxill\_nk} model provides only a marginally better fit than the base \textsc{relxill\_nk} model, with no significant difference in the best-fit values of the model parameters.
+Recently, this observation was analyzed with a thick-disk version of \textsc{relxill\_nk}~\cite{Abdikamalov:2020oci} (typical models assume an infinitesimally thin disk, this assumption was relaxed in this study).
+The thick disk \textsc{relxill\_nk} model provides only a marginally better fit than the base \textsc{relxill\_nk} model, with no significant difference in the best-fit values of the model parameters. {This observation was also used by some of us to study an important systematic effect due to the assumption that particles in the disk move on nearly-geodesic circular orbits~\cite{Tripathi:2020wfi}, where we found this assumption can be put to test in the presence of a robust independent estimate of the disk's inclination relative to the observer.}